wkocjan/gatsby-theme-intro/gatsby-theme-intro/README.md

 Please remember, that after modyfying `gatsby-config.js` file it may be required to restart `gatsby develop` process.

+## Updating dependencies

+- Running `yarn upgrade-interactive` will check for any out-of-data packages, and propose to update them.
+It automatically updates the version ranges in `package.json` files.

 ## Changelog

 ### 3.0.0

-The theme is now compatible with Gatsby v3 and TailwindCSS v3.
+The theme is now compatible with Gatsby v3, TailwindCSS v3 and yarn v2+.

 ### 2.0.0